boazbk/tcs/lec_02_representation.md

 When our AI robot overlords materialize, they will probably think of $00110111$ as the "actual" number and of $236$ as "merely" a representation that they need to use when they give commands to humans.
 >
 So what is the "actual" number?
 This is a question that philosophers of mathematics have pondered over the generations.
-Plato argued that mathematical objects exist in some ideal sphere of existence (that to a certain extent is more "real" than the world we sense, which is merely the shadow of this ideal sphere), and so the symbols $236$ are merely notation for some ideal object, that, in homage to the [late musician](https://goo.gl/b93h83), we can refer to as  "the number commonly represented by $236$".
+Plato argued that mathematical objects exist in some ideal sphere of existence (that to a certain extent is more "real" than the world we perceive via our senses, as this latter world is  merely the shadow of this ideal sphere).
+Thus in Plato's vision  the symbols $236$ are merely notation for some ideal object, that, in homage to the [late musician](https://goo.gl/b93h83), we can refer to as  "the number commonly represented by $236$".
 Wittgenstein argued that mathematical objects don't exist at all, and the only thing that exists are the actual splotches on paper that make up $236$, $00110111$ or `CCXXXVI` and mathematics are just about formal manipulation of symbols that don't have any inherent meaning.
 You can also think of the "actual" number as (somewhat recursively) "that thing which is common to $236$, $00110111$  and `CCXXXVI` and all other past and future representations meant to capture the same object".
 (Some mathematicians would say that the actual number can be thought of as an _equivalence class_ of these representations.)